 As you consider offering employer-sponsored health insurance, it is important to assess the amount your business can invest in workforce benefits.

 - If your business already offers employer-sponsored benefits: You most likely have a good idea of how much your business can afford to pay.
-Take into consideration projected increases in health care costs, and your potential eligibility to take advantage of exchanges in 2014.
-If your business is mid-to-large sized and rising costs are a concern, consider a private exchange that offers fixed contribution options to help control costs.
+Take into consideration projected increases in health care costs, and your potential eligibility to take advantage of the Small Business Health Options Program (SHOP) in 2014.
+If your business is mid-to-large sized and rising costs are a concern, consider a private marketplace that offers fixed contribution options to help control costs.

 - If you are considering offering these benefits for the first time: Discuss your options with your benefits consultant or broker to help weigh the costs.
-You can use cost estimates to determine approximately how much it will cost per-employee, as well as potential penalties for not providing employee health coverage.
-Additionally, you can estimate your eligibility for small business tax credits to help defray the costs associated with health care coverage through a public exchange.
+For instance, in 2013, health care costs are expected to increase per employee by 5.3 percent (0.6 percent lower than in 2012).
+3 You can use cost estimates to determine approximately how much it will cost per-employee, as well as potential penalties for not providing employee health coverage.
+Additionally, you can estimate your eligibility for small business tax credits to help defray the costs associated with health care coverage through the Health Insurance Marketplace.

 Essential Question 3: Which strategy will I choose?

-- Adjust current health plan: Talk with your broker or benefits consultant to understand how your current benefits work within new PPACA standards.
+- Adjust current health plan: Talk with your broker or benefits consultant to understand how your current benefits work within new ACA standards.
 You may find that your benefits already meet or exceed federal standards, and can actually capitalize on going above and beyond to help protect workforce health and wellbeing.
-As you assess your current plan, keep in mind that employees may be eligible for tax subsidies through the public exchange if their required contribution to employer-sponsored health insurance exceeds 9.5 percent of the employee’s annual gross income or the plan pays less than 60 percent of covered health expenses.
-3
+As you assess your current plan, keep in mind that employees may be eligible for tax subsidies through the Health Insurance Marketplace if their required contribution to employer-sponsored health insurance exceeds 9.5 percent of the employee’s annual household income or the plan pays less than 60% of covered health expenses.

-- Public Exchange: Exchanges are expected to offer competitive benefits options to small businesses and individuals.
-Additionally, small businesses participating in public exchange may be eligible for a tax credit of up to 50 percent of their premium payments if they have 25 or fewer full-time employees whose average annual wages are no more than $50,000.
 4

+- The Health Insurance Marketplace: The Health Insurance Marketplace (also called an exchange) is expected to offer competitive benefits options to small businesses and individuals.
+Additionally, small businesses participating in the Marketplace may be eligible for a tax credit of up to 50% of their premium payments if they have 25 or fewer full-time employees whose average annual wages are less than $50,000.
+5

-While it is still too early to tell exactly how competitive the exchanges will be, tax credits coupled with group rates in the exchanges may help your business to provide cost-effective workplace benefits.
-If you are considering shifting employees to the public exchange, you may save on health care costs that could be allocated to supplemental benefits or employee salaries to provide increased value to your employees.
+While it is still too early to tell exactly how competitive the Marketplace will be, tax credits coupled with options in the Marketplace may help your business to provide cost-effective workplace benefits.
+If you are considering shifting employees to the Marketplace, you may save on health care costs that could be allocated to supplemental benefits or employee salaries to provide increased value to your employees.

 - Self-funded model: Self-funded health care insurance plans offer an alternative to traditional health care models.
 In a self-funding model, the company is responsible for covering all claims in the health care plan, but because these plans are excluded from some requirements of the ACA, employers can save costs related to premium taxes and state insurance regulations.

 Self-funded plans tend to shift additional costs to employees, especially when an employer has a workforce with significant health care needs.
+Companies may also need to consider adding adequate stop-loss coverage to accommodate for annual and lifetime dollar limit restrictions.
 Still, these plans are becoming increasingly popular with small businesses and can help to reduce and manage employee health care costs, while still delivering the health coverage that their workforce demands.

-3 Congressional Research Service (2010).
-Summary of Potential Employer Penalties under the Patient Protection and Affordable Care Act (ACA), accessed on November 9, 2012, from http://www.ncsl.org/documents/health/EmployerPenalties.pdf.
+Congressional Research Service (2010).
+Summary of Potential Employer Penalties under the Patient Protection and Affordable Care Act (ACA), accessed on November 9, 2012, from ncsl.org/documents/health/EmployerPenalties.pdf